 Amy is a queer, disabled artist who specialises in pencil drawings and the occasional oil painting.
 A lot of her work is inspired by special interests (like dinosaurs and anatomy) but typically Amy attempts to stretch the limits of detail in her work and exploit her experience of perfectionism through drawing.
 Amy studies Psychology with Neuroscience BSc but her passion seems to always come back to the arts, dedicating any spare time to a tonal drawing session.

 Sid is an autistic queer artist from London.
 Throughout their life, they remained very isolated and lonely.
 They did not fit in with their peers, societal norms were confusing and their home life was stressful.
 They express this through their art.
+Growing up, comics and graphic novels kept them company.
+Archie comics, The Moomins and Calvin and Hobbes all play inspiration in the work they create today.

 Olive Payne is a non-binary filmmaker and photographer based in Liverpool.
 Originally from Scarborough, N. Yorkshire, their work utilises landscape in order to express people’s relationship to their surroundings.